diogonicoleti/elb-instance-manager/README.md

 To be able to develop and execute the tasks is expected that you have the following tools installed:

+ - `jq`: It's used by the Makefile to read data from the configuration value
  - `terraform`: To apply the infrastructure recipes.
 The version must be higher than `1.0.5`
  - `docker`: To create the Docker image and publish it to a image registry
  - `python3`: To be able to run the code and develop